-However, we all know that eating is on a spectrum with many different behaviors.
+However, we all know that eating is on a spectrum with many different behaviors, aka Binge Eating.

-Here are other behaviors and signs that are commonly present when overeating or when you have Binge Eating Disorder:
+Here are other behaviors and signs that are commonly present for all types of Binge Eating, including the disorder:

 - Not eating certain foods like carbs, fats or sugars (but then secretly eating them during a binge)